 Many people don't like the fact that animals from a national park are sent to slaughter.
 We don't like it either.
 We’d like to see more tolerance for migrating bison on public lands in surrounding states; similar to deer, elk, and other ungulates.
 The park isn’t big enough to let bison numbers increase without more available habitat to sustain them, but we cannot force adjacent states to tolerate more migrating bison.

-We would like hunting outside the park to become a more successful management tool, as it is for other species.
+Also, we would like hunting outside the park to become a more successful management tool, as it is for other species.
 For this to happen, bison need to be allowed to disperse more widely and pioneer new areas away from Yellowstone.
-This would entail expanding tolerance for bison in Montana, reducing hunter concentrations along the park boundary, and helping local communities learn to live with bison.
+This would entail expanding tolerance for bison in Montana, reducing hunter concentrations along the park boundary, and promptly responding to conflicts to aid communities living with bison.

 What would you like to see?
 Get to know all the people and agencies for whom this issue is important, including state legislators, congressional representatives, and the members of the Interagency Bison Management Plan.
 We’ll need to work together to find a future that includes wild bison.